alinaberlin/virtual_doctor/README.md

 # virtual_doctor
-An app for the people who need a treatment, advices against the fight against depression
+An app for the people who need a treatments, advices for fighting against depression